smogon/pokemon-showdown/mods/gennext/README.md

 - Flower Gift now only boosts Sp.
 Def, but if Sunny Day is used while Cherrim is out, the next switch-in also receives +1 SpD

-- All Quiver Dancers (except Smeargle) get an item named GossamerWing (Select "Stick" in the teambuilder).
-It makes them take half damage from Rock, Ice, and Electric moves if they are Flying type, prevents them from taking double SR damage, and makes Twister do 1.5x Damage.
+- All Quiver Dancers (except Smeargle) get an item named Gossamer Wing (Select "Stick" in the teambuilder).
+It makes them take half damage from Rock, Ice, and Electric moves if they are Flying type, prevents them from taking double SR damage, heals 1/16 after using a Status move, and makes Twister do 1.5x Damage.

 - Relic Song switches Meloetta's SpA and Atk EVs, boosts, and certain natures,
   specifically: Modest <-> Adamant, Jolly <-> Timid, other natures are left